fo-od/coolgame/README.md

 ***

-so basically this game is going to be a minimalist 2d platformer (wow how original) made with SDL in C++
+so basically this game is a 2d platformer (very original) made with SDL in C++

 # *game*play

-the goal of the game isnt final, but its basically going to be moving through levels, trying to get to some kind of win zone. i want it to be fast paced but feel smooth to control.
+the goal of the game isnt final right now, but its basically going to be moving through levels, trying to get to some kind of win zone. i want it to be fast paced but feel smooth to control.

-the entire idea of this game came from a scratch platformer i made some time ago, and ive had this idea stuck in my head for years.
+the entire idea of this game came from an unfinished scratch (scratch.mit.edu) platformer i made some time ago, and ive had the idea stuck in my head for years.

 # *vis*uals